ludwig-ai/ludwig-docs/docs/getting_started/ray.md

-[Ray](https://www.ray.io/) is a framework for distributed computing that makes it easy to scale up code that runs on your local machine to execute in parallel across a cluster.
+Ludwig has strong support for [Ray](https://www.ray.io/), a framework for distributed computing that makes it easy to scale up code that runs on your local machine to execute in parallel across a cluster of machines.

 Let's spin up a ray cluster, so we can try out distributed training and hyperparameter tuning in parallel.
-For this example, make sure you have access to an AWS EC2 node provider.
+Make sure you have access to an AWS EC2 node provider.

 First install the Ray Cluster Launcher: